Endometriosis

 Gonadotropin-releasing hormone (GnRH) agonists

-This type of medication relieves symptoms by causing the ovaries to stop producing estrogen which induces a reversible, medical menopause.
+This type of medication relieves symptoms by causing the ovaries to stop producing estrogen, which induces a reversible, medical menopause.

 Luteinizing hormone-releasing hormone (LhRH) agonists

-LrRH agonists help relieve symptoms by suppressing the production of estrogen.
+LhRH agonists help relieve symptoms by suppressing the production of estrogen.

 GnRH antagonists

-This type of medication causes your ovaries to stop producing estrogen and progesterone which helps relieve symptoms of endometriosis.
+This type of medication causes your ovaries to stop producing estrogen and progesterone, which helps relieve symptoms of endometriosis.

 Surgical management